raspberrypilearning/mood-indicator/en/step_4.md

 --- task ---

-**Choose:** Import your chosen input components from the picozero library then create variables for the connected pins:
+**Choose:** Import your chosen input components from the picozero library, then create variables for the connected pins.

 **Tip:** You can combine multiple imports into one line, for example `from picozero import LED, Button`.